calbasantana/badger-2040-desk-accessory/README.md

 # Tips
 I have been using the filament I have here because it's just available.
 I think this would look better in black (Prusa has a really nice galaxy black filament).

+I used gorilla glue to hold the magnets in place.